Sacraments at St. Thomas Aquinas

 As part of their journey, children prepare a project on the saint of their choice.
 They are encouraged to select the name of a saint who has inspired them in some way.
 A sponsor is also chosen and has the role of supporting the child in their spiritual life.
 The children also have the opportunity of taking part in spiritual retreats which enrich and deepen the understanding of their faith.
 Alongside their lessons in school, the children attend Mass with their families each week and pray at home as a family.
 The children are encouraged to read Bible stories together and discuss their Religious Education lessons.

-The children will receive the Sacrament of Confirmation on Sunday 27th June.
+Our Year 6 pupils received the Sacrament of Confirmation on Sunday 27th June.

 Day Retreat to Alton Castle